On the Robustness of Langevin Dynamics to Score Function Error: Conclusion

 \section{Conclusion}

 In this paper, we established that Langevin dynamics is not robust to $L^p$ errors in the estimate of the score function in high dimensions, even when the $L^p$ score estimation error is exponentially small.
 Our lower bounds apply to natural examples: simple isotropic Gaussian target distributions, Lipschitz score estimates, and natural initializations, namely from $N(0, I_d)$ and from i.i.d. samples used to learn the score.
 As such, our work cautions against the use of Langevin dynamics with an estimated score.
+That being said, we emphasize that our constructions from Theorems \ref{thm:cone-tv}, \ref{thm:general-pi} are adversarial constructions that demonstrate $L^p$ score estimation error is by and itself insufficient.
+Understanding whether such constructions can arise when learning the score in practice is an interesting future direction.

 \bibpunct{(}{)}{;}{a}{,}{,}